HugoGresse/Anecdote/README.md

 TODO
 --------
-- WIP: allow changing parsing options on each website, which linked to allow more website to be parsed
+- WIP: allow changing parsing options on each website, which will allow more website to be parsed
 - additional setting for tinting app based on selected website
 - set default choosed website